crew3/backend-take-home-test/README.md

 ```
 For a quest to be considered successful, the following criteria must be met:
 - It satisfies all access conditions (NFT, date and level).
 Keep in mind that not all access conditions might be there.
 - The quest has not been previously completed by the user.
+For the simplicity of the exercice, you can store completed quests either in a global variable or in a file.
 - The score is greater or equal than 5.

 ## Score algorithm
 The score should be computed using the submission_text string:
 - Initialize a score variable to 0.
-- Check if the input string is empty.
-If it is, return a score of 0.
-- Check if the input string contains only whitespace characters.
-If it does, return a score of 1.
-- Check if the input string contains only digits.
-If it does, return a score of 2.
-- Check if the input string contains only uppercase letters.
-If it does, return a score of 3.
-- Check if the input string contains only lowercase letters.
-If it does, return a score of 4.
-- Check if the input string contains both uppercase and lowercase letters.
-If it does, return a score of 5.
-- Check if the input string contains at least one punctuation character (",", ".", "?", "!").
-If it does, return a score of 6.
+- If the string contains one punctuation character (",", ".", "?", "!"), add 1 points.
-- Check if the input string contains at least one special character (@, #, $, %, ^, &, *).
-If it does, return a score of 7.
-- Check if the input string is a palindrome.
-If it is, return a score of 8.
+- If the string contains a palindrome, add 2 points.
+- If the string contains at least 2 joyfull words, add 3 points.
+Happyword list is: Joyful, Happy, Vibrant, Thrilled, Euphoric, Cheerful, Delighted.
-- Check if the input string contains any repetitive sequences (such as "aaa" or "abaaba").
-If it does, return a score of 9.
+- If the string contains any repetitive sequences (such as "aaa" or "abaaba"), add 4 points.
-If none of the above conditions apply, return a score of 10.

 **Bonus:** Check if the input string contains any offensive language or hate speech.
 If it does, return a score of 0.